FerhatUcar/Angular-Application/README.md

 This application has components such as CSV reader, a webshop where you can filter your products and add them to your shopping cart and you can add records by filling out with data

+## Dependencies

+To get your app running, make sure you have all your dependencies installed with `npm install`

 ## Run application

 Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.